Benjamin Constant: Biography

 Henri-Benjamin Constant was born in Lausanne to the Constant de Rebecque family, descendants of French Huguenots who had fled from Artois to Switzerland during the French Wars of Religion in the 16th century.
 His father, Jules Constant de Rebecque, served as a high-ranking officer in the Dutch States Army, like his grandfather, his uncle and his cousin Jean Victor de Constant Rebecque.
 When Constant's mother, Henriette-Pauline de Chandieu-Villars, died soon after his birth, both his grandmothers took care of him.
 Private tutors educated him in Brussels (1779) and in the Netherlands (1780).
-While at the Protestant University of Erlangen (1783), he gained access to the court of Duchess Sophie Caroline Marie of Brunswick-Wolfenbüttel.
+While at the University of Erlangen (1783), he gained access to the court of Duchess Sophie Caroline Marie of Brunswick-Wolfenbüttel.
 He had to leave after an affair with a girl, and moved to the University of Edinburgh.
 There he lived at the home of Andrew Duncan and was befriended by James Mackintosh and Malcolm Laing.
 When he left the city, he promised to pay back his gambling debts.

 In 1787, Constant returned to continental Europe, travelling on horseback through Scotland and England.
 In those years European nobility, with their prerogatives, came under heavy attack from those, like Constant, who were influenced by Jean-Jacques Rousseau's Discourse on Inequality.
 Constant's family criticized him for leaving out part of his last name.
 In Paris, at the home of Jean-Baptiste-Antoine Suard he became acquainted with Isabelle de Charriere, a 46-year-old Dutch woman of letters, who later helped publish Rousseau's Confessions, and who knew his uncle David-Louis Constant de Rebecque extremely well by virtue of a 15-year correspondence.
 While he stayed at her home in Colombier Switzerland, together they wrote an epistolary novel.
 She acted as a maternal mentor to him until Constant's appointment to the court of Charles William Ferdinand, Duke of Brunswick-Wolfenbüttel that required him to move north.
 He left the court when the War of the First Coalition began in 1792.

 In Braunschweig, Constant married Wilhelmina von Cramm, but she divorced him in 1793.
 In September 1794, he met and became interested in the famous and wealthy already married Germaine de Staël, herself brought up on the principles of Rousseau.
 They both admired Jean Lambert Tallien and Talleyrand.
 Their intellectual collaboration between 1795 and 1811 made them one of the most celebrated intellectual couples of the time.